 If you have existing halogen downlight fittings in your room, this is a simple matter of replacing your existing globes with Solux globes.
 Generally, with normal height ceilings, the 50W bulbs are recommended.
 A typical halogen downlight ceiling fitting is shown in the picture below.

-The Solux bulbs we sell are 36 degree lights - that is they have a fairly wide spread of light from the bulb outward, similar to the lights installed in most homes.
-The colour temperature and rendering abilities of the globes are best in the center, so the more even you can get your lighting the better.
+The Solux bulbs we [USED TO] sell are 36 degree lights - that is they have a fairly wide spread of light from the bulb outward, similar to the lights installed in most homes.
+The colour temperature and rendering abilities of the globes are best in the centre, so the more even you can get your lighting the better.
 That said, even if you have 2 or more meters between your fittings, your lighting will still be much better and more accurate with Solux bulbs than with regular halogen downlight bulbs.